CIJE-STEM/Spiromatic-/README.md

 ---

-*Developed by CIJE.
+*Developed by Robert Jones and Orly Nadler of CIJE.
 Student work photos are from TABC.*